 The Thompson Center Compass

-This rifle was zeroed only once and since has experienced five thousand highway, city, and trail miles bouncing around the back of a pickup truck, who knows how many miles hiking and walking, and several different muzzle brakes and suppressors.
-It has on more than one occasion been driven two hundred miles with only one round in tow and placed a hole precisely where aimed.
+This rifle has experienced several thousand highway, city, and trail miles in the back of a pickup truck, hiking, and range days, with three different suppressors and several muzzle devices.
+On more than one occasion it has been toted hundreds of miles with only one round and placed a hole precisely where intended.
 It has been used with factory ammunition and hand loads from high power to subsonic, suppressed and unsuppressed.
-You can be confident the rifle will stay under an arc minute and the glass will be on target.
-The newer scoped rifles come with a Vortex Crossfire II 3-9x and unknown scope rings.
-With any luck they’ll live up to the expectations set by their predecessors.
+You can be confident the rifle (no promised on the shooter) will stay under an arc minute.
+The newer “Scope Combo” models have not been evaluated, but with a $100 MSRP increase how bad could they be really?

-Whether you’re looking for an inexpensive do-everything rifle to get you a couple seasons or a host worthy of your Schmidt Bender the T/C Compass line will serve you well.
+Whether you’re looking for an inexpensive do-everything rifle to get you a couple seasons or a host worthy of your Schmidt Bender the T/C Compass line (and a tube of two-part epoxy) will serve you for many years.